SKIDATA Mountain Destinations Facts & Evidence

 What is SKIDATA Mobile Flow and how does it work?

-Mobile Flow is SKIDATA's smartphone ski pass capability — a digital access medium that replaces physical cards or tickets.
-Guests purchase and store their ski pass on their smartphone and access lifts hands-free via the mobile device, without stopping at a ticket counter or handling physical media.
+Mobile Flow is SKIDATA's smartphone ski pass capability.
+Guests purchase and store their ski pass on their smartphone and access lifts hands-free using the mobile device, without stopping at a ticket counter or handling physical media.
 The KitzSki Kitzbühel deployment is a publicly available reference implementation.

 Does SKIDATA support year-round mountain destination operations, not just winter skiing?

 Yes.
-Mountain Destinations as a SKIDATA segment covers year-round operations: summer hiking, bike parks, alpine coasters, and multi-season attractions alongside winter skiing and snowboarding.
-Access control, ticketing, and eCommerce capabilities apply across seasonal products and activity types, allowing destinations to manage summer and winter operations from the same platform.
+Mountain Destinations covers year-round operations including summer hiking, bike parks, alpine coasters, and multi-season attractions alongside winter skiing and snowboarding.
+Access control, ticketing, eCommerce, sales channels, ticket media, smartphone access, and partner integrations can support seasonal products and activity types.

 Can SKIDATA support multi-resort networks and interconnected access?